Along the Silk Road

 – all transfers in by car/minibus and train

-– four lunches and three dinners
+– 12 lunches and 15 dinners (all meals outside cities)

 – transfers airport-hotel-airport at the start and finish of the program